BACK

 Population trends, employment growth, and other demographics can impact the housing market at any given time.

 Michigan sits in a promising position when it comes to real estate this year.
-West Michigan is considered one of the fastest growing residential markets in the United States, with Grand Rapids ranking ninth on Realtor’s Top 10 Housing Markets list for 2024.
-Other cities like Ann Arbor and Grosse Pointe have extremely competitive housing markets, with homes in the former selling for more than double Michigan’s median price on average.
+At the same time, the state still faces a housing shortage—Michigan’s statewide housing plan estimates tens of thousands of additional units are needed to meet demand Other cities like Ann Arbor and Grosse Pointe have extremely competitive housing markets, with homes in the former selling for more than double Michigan's median price on average.

 Experts seem to agree that due to Michigan’s diverse cities and markets, a state-wide forecast is difficult to pin down.
 Market outlooks vary across the state, with opportunities both for investors to find appreciation and buyers affordability.